Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Conclusions

 \subsubsection{Continuous models}

-Even though the results and proof ideas that were used in Sections \ref{subsec:iid} and \ref{subsec:fanos} are fairly general, the proofs for the results in Section \ref{subsec:iid}, specifically the proof of Lemma \ref{lemma:P(Ei)}, were stated for discrete variables and outcomes.
-In this section we make the necessary generalizations to extend these proofs to continuous variable and observation models.
+Even though the results and proof ideas that were used in Sections \ref{sec:sufficient} and \ref{sec:necessary} are fairly general, the proof of Lemma \ref{lemma:P(Ei)} holds for discrete variables and outcomes using the proof above.
+In this section, we make the necessary generalizations to state an analogue of Lemma \ref{lemma:P(Ei)} for continuous variable and observation models, specifically for the case ${\cal X} = {\cal Y} = \mathbb{R}$.
+The extension to finite dimensional real coordinate spaces follows through the same analysis as well.
 We follow the methodology in \cite{gallager} and \cite{gallagerChapter}.

 To simplify the exposition, we consider the extension to continuous variables in the special case of fixed and known $\bS$.
-In that case, $E_o(\rho)$ as defined in \eqref{eq:E0} reduces to
+In that case, $E_o(\rho)$ as defined in \eqref{eq:Eo_lb} reduces to